virtual-labs/exp-gaussian-random-vectors-iiith/experiment/procedure.md

 - Any errors in input fields or values are displayed in the observation section.

 ## Sub Experiment _(Standard Normal Realizations)_ :
-This sub experiment helps users to build their understanding of the Standard Normal Distribution and how most of the Random values generated lie around the mean, withn $-2\sigma$ to $2\sigma$ interval on theb x-axis.
+This sub experiment helps users to build their understanding of the Standard Normal Distribution and how most of the Random values generated lie around the mean, within $-2\sigma$ to $2\sigma$ interval on the x-axis.
 - The user is given a plot of the 1D-Standard Normal Distribution (Gaussian pdf mean 0 and variance 1), and two lines signifying the $-2\sigma$ and $2\sigma$ boundaries.

 - A slider allows the user to control the number of samples to be generated and plotted on the graph.
 The user can plot the samples using the *Generate Samples* button.